 After the cheetahs, you’ll approach the lions den, where you’ll get to see–lions.
 Unfortunately, they’ll probably be sleeping.
 It’s what they do.

 Sometimes you might see a lioness perched high on her rock overlooking the kingdom.

-After you pass the lions there are usually a few more encounters.
+After you pass the lions, there are a few more small encounters.
 You might see a family of warthogs or more grazing animals.
-A lot of times there are more rhinoceros in the area along with a zebra or two.
+Often, you’ll see rhinoceros and zebra in the area.

 Like this one.

 At the very end of Kilimanjaro Safaris, you might see one of the newer animals, Nigerian Dwarf Goats.

 Okay, I use the words “usually” and “might” a lot in this article.
 But the truth is these particular animals are usually in these areas.
 However, don’t expect to see every one of them on one go around.

 For example, I’ve passed the lions den many times without seeing any lions at all.
 Most of the photos used in this article were take over hundreds of rides.

 Here are a few commonly asked questions about this attraction.